 Bad Handwriting Habits

 Another part of the big picture of moving from illegible writing to good handwriting skills, is considering the age and grade expectations.
-Bad handwriting habits can begin even in good intentions.
-(Writing curriculum and grade level expectations in schools, I’m looking at you!)
+There may be habits that are in place that lead to messy handwriting.
+These sloppy writing habits can begin even in good intentions.
+Writing curriculum and grade level expectations in schools, I’m looking at you!

 Here are some things to consider about how bad handwriting might be established.
 This is all part of the bigger picture, so it’s important to cover these considerations: